sachaservan/QuietOT/README.md

 # QuietOT Implementation 🤫

-A prototype implementation of the [QuietOT](https://eprint.iacr.org/2024/1079.pdf) OT extension protocol in C.
+[QuietOT](https://eprint.iacr.org/2024/1079.pdf) (to appear at AsiaCrypt 2024) is a lightweight oblivious transfer extension protocol with a non-interactive public-key setup.

-QuietOT is a lightweight oblivious transfer protocol with a public-key setup.
+This implementation is intended to benchmark the performance of QuietOT, and can be used to reproduce the results reported in Table 2 of the evaluation section.

 ## Organization

 | **Directory**                    |                                                                |
 | :------------------------------- | :------------------------------------------------------------- |